RTÉ: 21st century

 In 2011, RTÉ was sued for defamation after making false allegations about a priest.
 On 23 May 2011, RTÉ had aired a Prime Time Investigates programme called Mission to Prey, which falsely claimed that the priest had raped a woman and fathered her child while working as a missionary in Kenya.
 In October 2011, RTÉ issued a public apology, stating that the allegations were baseless and should never have been broadcast.
 The priest said he had been "living a nightmare" after the broadcaster made the allegations.
 The issue was serious enough to be discussed in both houses of the Oireachtas.
 In November 2011, the priest concerned reached an out-of-court settlement with RTÉ, in which RTÉ agreed that it had seriously libelled him, and paid the priest a significant amount of money in damages.
 As a consequence, managing director of news Ed Mulhall retired, current affairs editor Ken O'Shea was moved to another department, and reporter Aoife Kavanagh resigned.
 The affair was described as "one of the gravest editorial mistakes ever made" in RTÉ's history.

 In October 2011, RTÉ was forced to stop a "share deal" scheme it had offered advertisers when TV3 complained to the Competition Authority.

 On 24 October 2011, three days before the 2011 Irish presidential election, RTÉ hosted the final presidential debate on Pat Kenny's The Frontline, in which it controversially broadcast an unverified tweet mid-debate which was widely seen as damaging to the frontrunner candidate Seán Gallagher.
 Gallagher had been the frontrunner in an opinion poll at this point.
 On election day, Gallagher received 28.5% of first preference votes in the election, leaving him in second place behind Michael D. Higgins.
 The Guardian, chronicling the reasons for Gallagher's fall in support, reported that a final RTÉ poll showed that 28% of Irish voters had changed their mind in the last week of the campaign, with 58% of those switching from Gallagher.
 On 7 March 2012, the Broadcasting Authority of Ireland upheld Gallagher's complaint about unfair treatment regarding how RTÉ handled the unverified tweet on the final Pat Kenny debate.
 On 19 December 2017, it was reported that RTÉ had agreed to pay Gallagher a sum of €130,000 as part of a confidential legal settlement arising from the debate.

-In 2012, RTÉ broadcast advertisements on Christmas Day in a break with tradition.